XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01-0531.md

-Being the IETF slice request a technology-agnostic procedure, the identification of the slice endpoints at the PE side should leverage on generic information passed through the NBI to the IETF NSC.
+Being the IETF slice request a technology-agnostic procedure, the identification of the slice endpoints at the PE side should leverage on generic information passed through the IETF Network Slice Service Interface to the IETF NSC.

-#  5G E2E Network Slice Mapping in Control Plane
+##  5G E2E Network Slice Mapping in Control Plane
 There is no explicit interaction between transport network and AN/CN in the control plane, but the S-NSSAI defined in {{TS-23.501}} is treated as the end-to-end network slice identifier in the control plane of AN